 The pharmaceuticals industry consists of drug manufacturers, biotechnology companies and the distribution and wholesale companies that handle the products produced.
 This industry is primarily focused on medicinal and veterinary chemical and biological compounds.
 Companies making related products, such as vitamins, other health supplements, or diagnostic substances, are also included.
 The majority of the revenues in the industry come from drug companies who make prescription, generic, and over-the-counter drugs for medical or veterinary use.
 Biotechnology companies differ from traditional drug companies in that their work consists of using biological knowledge to manipulate living cells, either from animal or plant sources.
 Biotechnology companies also focus on research to a greater extent than drug companies.

-Compared to other industries, the pharmaceuticals industry boasts a relatively high percent of funds spent on extensive Research & Development (R&D) and is one of the largest employers of scientists.
+Compared to other industries, the pharmaceuticals industry boasts a relatively high percentage of funds spent on extensive Research & Development (R&D) and is one of the largest employers of scientists.
 The next step is screening: testing the drug first on bacteria cultures and then on animals.
 Finally, clinical trials are performed where the drug is tested on humans.
 All that remains is the approval to produce the drug.

 The use of medicine or drugs dates back as far as the Medieval Ages where there are records of earlier peoples using herbs and other plants for their supposed healing properties.
 Some of these plants actually did have legitimate healing properties and are still used today.

 The modern pharmaceutical industry can be traced back to the discoveries of insulin and penicillin in the early 20th century.
 These products began to be mass manufactured, particularly in European countries, with other developed countries following close behind.
-The implementation of scientific processes to the research and discovery of new medicines has led to the industry as it exists today, with companies constantly searching for new products that heal, prevent, and cure consumers.
+The implementation of scientific processes to the research and discovery of new medicines has led to the industry that exists today, with companies constantly searching for new products that heal, prevent, and cure consumers.

 The remainder of the industry is very fragmented, with many specialty companies, small biotech companies, and other start-up companies that concentrate on a specific product.
 These companies are often bought up by Big Pharma before they can become a threat.

 One problem with the steady growth of this industry is that all growth requires investment.
 Investment requires capital and, in order to make up the difference, the companies increase prices of their products.
 With investments in R&D in pharmaceuticals and biotechnology increasing every day, the prices are increasing as well.
 These price increases are so fast that some speculate that unless there is regulation, only the wealthy will be able to afford medicine.
 This is primarily a United States phenomenon, as most of the European countries, as well as other countries with pharmaceutical industries existing in them, have governmental regulations in place.
+However, it is still a challenge as Healthcare Providers are increasingly cracking down on determining necessary medical costs that they cover compared to non-essentials they don’t; requiring doctors to prescribe alternate solutions.

 Recently, investigations and prosecutions regarding global compliance violations have resulted in financial judgments against leading pharmaceutical companies and criminal convictions, particularly in United States, Indonesia, China, and Poland.
 Expanding regulatory forces are driving an urgent need for pharmaceutical companies to develop practical and effective solutions for meeting the challenges of integrating governance, risk, and compliances on a global level.